milesmf/CS710S-C-Sharp-APP-for-ANDROID-mini/README.md

-# C# CS710S MvvmCross App for iOS, Android and UWP
+# C# CS710S MvvmCross App for Android

 CS710S Xamarin C# Bluetooth Demo App and SDK

 - .NET Standard 2.0 and MvvmCross 7
-- Support implementations on iOS and Android platform
+- Support implementations on Android platform

 This application provides demonstrations to the programming interface made available on the CS710S handheld reader for configuring, controlling, and accessing the RFID reader.
 The development was based on the unified CS710S C# Callback-based API that made available on different CSL readers.
-This API is applicable to both iPhone iOS and Android environment.
+This API is applicable to Android environment.

 [Product Information](https://www.convergence.com.hk/CS710S/)
 <br>

 ## Pre-requisite

-The build environment consists of tools and the corresponding configurations of the Visual Studio 2022(Windows) or Visual Studio 2019(Mac).
-It is expected that the system integrator or the software system programming house will be developing the applications on Visual Studio 2019(Windows) or Visual Studio 2019(Mac).
-With this tool, typically he has to write programs on the PC/Mac.
+The build environment consists of tools and the corresponding configurations of the Visual Studio 2022(Windows).
+It is expected that the system integrator or the software system programming house will be developing the applications on Visual Studio 2022(Windows).
+With this tool, typically he has to write programs on the PC.
 The following are needed to set up the build environment.

 ## Basic configuration on PC